WTMBerlin/wtmberlin.github.io/javascript-crash-course.md

 ###### Meeting 8: Deploying & Scaling Apps with Docker

 The final session in this series introduces the final step in an application's lifecycle — the deployment.
 We learn the basics of Docker and how to deploy our Node.js applications with Docker.
 We introduce the concepts of continuous integration and continuous deployment, as well as automated testing.
 This session also includes scaling Node.js applications with load balancers and a reverse proxy setup with nginx.

-In the end we expect to come up with a simple backend application that gets deployed with Docker and provides a REST API before a MongoDB datastore.
-This will not be an easy task, but we are committed to get every attendee on this level :)

-Finally, this is a challenging, intensive, but fun and resourceful course.
-We will strive to do better each and every week.
-It won’t be a bed of roses, but it will provide immense learning opportunities.

-We also want to have a slack environment to help out the attendees with their assignments outside the class hours.

-Also — we should indicate somewhere that we’ll be accompanied by various engineers at unu GmbH, and they will help the attendees throughout the lectures.

 #### How to join